Automorphisms of the Torelli complex and the complex of separating curves: Automorphisms of the complex of separating curves

-By looking at the arcs $b\cap H_{a}$, one can easily see that if a pair $\{ a, b\}$ of h-curves share a non-separating curve $\beta$, then $i(a, b)=4$, and the subsurface filled by $a$ and $b$ is homeomorphic to $S_{0, 4}$ and has two boundary components corresponding to $\beta$.
-It is also shown that topological types of sharing pairs are the same, i.e., the action of $\pmod(S)$ on the set of sharing pairs is transitive.
+The claim in the previous paragraph shows that if $\{ a, b\}$ is a sharing pair for a non-separating curve $\beta$ in $S$, then we have $i(a, b)=4$, and the subsurface filled by $a$ and $b$ is homeomorphic to $S_{0, 4}$ and has two boundary components corresponding to $\beta$.
 Note that when $S$ is a surface of genus one, there exists no pair $\{ a, b\}$ of h-curves in $S$ satisfying the condition in Definition \ref{defn-share}.
 The following lemma characterizes sharing pairs in terms of disjointness and non-disjointness.